-That rarity that inspired Auslander to being a search to find the family that once owned this bag.
+That rarity inspired Auslander to begin a search to find the family that once owned this bag.

-Ashley’s age, 9, provided another clue for where to look.
+Ashley’s age, nine, provided another clue for where to look.

 Young children were usually sold with their mothers or in large groups at estate sales after the death of a slave owner.
 It meant that there were records, thousands of them, that could lead him to Rose and Ashley.
 He searched through records online and in courthouses in South Carolina until finally finding a set of records copied down before the Civil War.
 They were saved from a fire that destroyed the originals.